BillBarthel/OpenDSA/RST/en/Development/CheenouSlideshow.rst

 -----------------------

-The following slideshow demonstrates how RSA works
+The following slideshow demonstrates how a sorted array can be randomly shuffled by swapping the element with the highlighted index with another element of a random index of the array.

-.. inlineav:: RSA ss
+.. inlineav:: CheenouShuffle ss
    :output: show

-.. odsascript:: AV/Development/RSA_Slideshows/RSA.js
+.. odsascript:: AV/Development/CheenouSlideshows/CheenouShuffle.js